 Supplies We Used

 Well, our supply list was pretty short.
 We grabbed the basics needed for a traditional geoboard, along with a couple of watermelons.
 I love that an activity with just three “ingredients” can pack such a punch when it comes to playful learning.
+I may get commissions for purchases made through links in this post.

 What the Kids Did